Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 February 1, 2016:

-“At a department awards ceremony, Officer “1’s” girlfriend attended to watch her accept an award.
-After the presentation, Chief Graham asked Officer “1” about her date and made a comment to Officer “1” about her appearance and implied that he would be interested in trading sexual partners with her.
-He introduced himself to Officer “1’s” date, and later, the date expressed to Officer “1” that Chief Graham made her feel uncomfortable by the way he looked at her and spoke to her.
-A male officer was present during the interaction between Officer “1” and Chief Graham.
-Chief Graham had also made a sexually charged comment about seeing Officer “1’s” date from behind.”
+“At a department awards ceremony, Officer Walsh’s girlfriend attended to watch her accept an award.
+After the presentation, Chief Graham asked Officer Walsh about her date and made a comment to Officer Walsh about her appearance and implied that he would be interested in trading sexual partners with her.
+He introduced himself to Officer Walsh’s date, and later, the date expressed to Officer Walsh that Chief Graham made her feel uncomfortable by the way he looked at her and spoke to her.
+A male officer was present during the interaction between Officer Walsh and Chief Graham.
+Chief Graham had also made a sexually charged comment about seeing Officer Walsh’s date from behind.”

 Roughly six months ago:

-“Chief Graham made a statement about how he would love it if Officer “1” dated his daughter, but would be concerned if Officer “1” came to his home for fear that she would end up in bed with his wife for a sexual encounter.”
+“Chief Graham made a statement about how he would love it if Officer Walsh dated his daughter, but would be concerned if Officer Walsh came to his home for fear that she would end up in bed with his wife for a sexual encounter.”

 May 13, 2016:

 “While conducting K9 training at a location close to the Police Department, Chief Graham pulled up to the area and rolled down his window.
-Officer “1” was with Sgt.
+Officer Walsh was with Sgt.
 Lisa Bienko and Officer Kyle Howie.
-After a few minutes of small talk, Chief Graham told Officer “1” that he had recently seen a photograph of her from the past in which she was wearing her hair down and it was long and dark.
+After a few minutes of small talk, Chief Graham told Officer Walsh that he had recently seen a photograph of her from the past in which she was wearing her hair down and it was long and dark.
 He also commented that she was wearing make-up.
-Officer “1” responded by questioning what the point was and he replied that he would just leave it at that as to not say anything inappropriate.
+Officer Walsh responded by questioning what the point was and he replied that he would just leave it at that as to not say anything inappropriate.
 He made the sound, yum, yum, yum.”

 May 19, 2016:

-“At the Fallen Officer Memorial ceremony in Ocala, Officer “1” was approached by Mrs. Graham, the Chief’s wife.
+“At the Fallen Officer Memorial ceremony in Ocala, Officer Walsh was approached by Mrs. Graham, the Chief’s wife.
 Chief Graham walked up to the women during their conversation.
-Mrs. Graham was expressing interest in doing a ride along with Officer “1”, but Chief Graham quickly interjected and implied that Officer “1” would be likely to act in an unprofessional way with Mrs. Graham in her vehicle by engaging in intimate behavior together.”
+Mrs. Graham was expressing interest in doing a ride along with Officer Walsh, but Chief Graham quickly interjected and implied that Officer Walsh would be likely to act in an unprofessional way with Mrs. Graham in her vehicle by engaging in intimate behavior together.”

-“In addition to Officer “1’s” perspective explained above, Officer “2” suffered additional unwelcome sexual advances and physical and verbal conduct of a sexual nature during the same incident.
+“In addition to Officer Walsh’s perspective explained above, Officer Mangum suffered additional unwelcome sexual advances and physical and verbal conduct of a sexual nature during the same incident.

-Officer “2” asserts that a drinking game which required one person to ask an inappropriate, mostly sexual in nature question to another participant ensued requiring one person to ask another if they had engaged in the act mentioned in the past.
+Officer Mangum asserts that a drinking game which required one person to ask an inappropriate, mostly sexual in nature question to another participant ensued requiring one person to ask another if they had engaged in the act mentioned in the past.
 If they had engaged in the act mentioned, they would take a drink of an alcoholic beverage.
-Officer “2” left the table to use the restroom.
-Disturbingly, upon her return to the table, Chief Graham, shouted (it was a crowded bar) “I have something for you…” pointing at Officer “2”.
+Officer Mangum left the table to use the restroom.
+Disturbingly, upon her return to the table, Chief Graham, shouted (it was a crowded bar) “I have something for you…” pointing at Officer Mangum.
 She responded in a confused manner, and Chief Graham stated, “Never have I ever had a c**k shoved in my a*s!”
-Officer “2” was humiliated, disgusted, and offended at the unwelcome, abusive comment.
+Officer Mangum was humiliated, disgusted, and offended at the unwelcome, abusive comment.
 She tried to redirect the conversation so as not to draw attention to herself or the situation at hand.

-Again, during the same incident, Officer “2” also witnessed Chief Graham initiate a conversation in reference to which female Officer sitting at the table had the best looking breasts.
-At which time, [a witness] heard Chief Graham state [Officer 1] had the “nicest tits at the table.”
+Again, during the same incident, Officer Mangum also witnessed Chief Graham initiate a conversation in reference to which female Officer sitting at the table had the best looking breasts.
+At which time, Officer Matthew Sams heard Chief Graham state Officer Mangum had the “nicest tits at the table.”

-Also during this time, Chief Graham was continuously bothering [Officer 3] for her personal cell phone, attempting to unlock the password.
-They were at times physically sparring; officer “3” in an attempt to keep her cell phone away from Chief Graham, and Chief Graham in an attempt to obtain the phone.
+Also during this time, Chief Graham was continuously bothering Sgt.
+Casey Eades for her personal cell phone, attempting to unlock the password.
+They were at times physically sparring; Sgt.
+Eades in an attempt to keep her cell phone away from Chief Graham, and Chief Graham in an attempt to obtain the phone.
 During the tussle, Chief Graham kept stating, “let me see your titty pics.”
-At one point the phone was in Officer “2’s” possession.
-Because she was so uncomfortable with the events she quickly put the cell phone on the side of the table where Officer “3” was sitting, and stated that she was not getting involved.
+At one point the phone was in Officer Mangum’s possession.
+Because she was so uncomfortable with the events she quickly put the cell phone on the side of the table where Sgt.
+Eades was sitting, and stated that she was not getting involved.

-Additionally, while all the officers were sitting at the table, Officer “2” observed Chief Graham take Officer “3” by the top of her head, and pull her head onto his lap, in an attempt to simulate the action of performing oral sex on Chief Graham.”
+Additionally, while all the officers were sitting at the table, Officer Mangum observed Chief Graham take Sgt.
+Eades by the top of her head, and pull her head onto his lap, in an attempt to simulate the action of performing oral sex on Chief Graham.”

-The report also states that phone records prove that Chief Graham has engaged in inappropriate conduct with female officers.
+The report also states that phone records prove that Chief Graham has engaged in inappropriate conduct with female officers, namely Sgt.
+Casey Eades.

+The complaint states, “It is a commonly held belief, for various reasons, that Chief Graham is engaging in sexual relations with his subordinate officer, Sgt.
+Casey Eades.”

 In the same complaint, Chief Graham is accused of manipulating complaints against officers by purging them out of the system every five years.
 The complaint states that this is only done for certain officers and that, other officers remain in the system, especially if they are not on Chief Grahams “nice list.”